shundhammer/qdirstat/README.md

 Misleading documentation is worse than no documentation at all.

+### Legalese in the Sources

+**Do not** copy 30+ lines of legalese bullshit into any source file.
+One line in the header like

+    License: GPL V2 - see file LICENSE

+is plenty.
+Seriously, what are those people thinking who put all that legalese into source files?
+Sure, they listened to spineless corporate lawyers who just want to make sure.
+But those lawyers are not going to have that crap smack up their faces every time they open a file for editing.
+We developers do.

+You lawyers out there, can you here me? **This crap is in the way!
+Nobody wants to read that!** It's in the way of people trying to do their jobs!
+We could construct a harassment case from this!

 ### Getting Help for Contributors

 - Use the Qt reference documentation.